trancongthinh6304/Traffic-Sign-Classification/README.md

 ## 4. Deploy models
 ### a.
 Web application
 * We have deployed the model with Flask and hosted it on Heroku.
+Due to memory limits, we can only deploy one model(VGG19) in three.
 * Link: https://aiijcdraft.herokuapp.com/

 ### b.
 Docker